People who are eligible for public housing are also eligible for community housing

 As at June 2016, there are 82 registered not-for-profit community housing organisations, including housing associations, housing co-operatives, churches and other community organisations.
 Community housing providers manage around 28,000 properties (including general, transitional and crisis properties), which accounts for approximately 19% of the social housing in New South Wales.

-Community housing tenants are tenants of the housing provider, not of FACS.
+Community housing tenants are tenants of the housing provider, not of DCJ.
 Surveys show that community housing tenants are very satisfied with their homes and services.
-FACS also monitors the performance of community housing providers to ensure they continue to provide quality services to tenants.
+DCJ also monitors the performance of community housing providers to ensure they continue to provide quality services to tenants.

 Types of community housing

 There are a number of different types of community housing providers, including: